 How can you get a ticket to the museum?

 On the first Wednesday of every month, the tickets for three months in advance are released.
 For example, On October 3, 2018 all of the available advance tickets for January 2019 were released.
-The next release date will be November 7, 2018. which will be for February 2019.
+The next release date was November 7, 2018. which was for February 2019.
+And so on, and so on, and so on…

 Tickets tend to go fast so if you have a date you need, you better make plans to check ASAP once they’re released.
 It’s best to have a couple of days to choose from, if you can.
 NOTE: You can only order up to six tickets per session.